thatlazyadmin/DeathStarScriptHub/Microsoft-Azure/CIS Assessment/README.md

 4. **View the Results**:
     The script will output the compliance status for each control directly in the terminal.
 Additionally, the results will be exported to an Excel file named `AzureCISComplianceReport.xlsx` in the same directory.

+## Understanding Compliance Status

+- **Green**: Indicates that the control is compliant.
+- **Red**: Indicates that the control is not compliant and requires attention.

 ## Controls Being Checked